elastisys/compliantkubernetes/docs/user-guide/continous-development.md

 This command will scan the current project for images to build and Kubernetes manifests to deploy.
 For each image that Skaffold finds you will be prompted to specify how to build them, or if they are not built by the current project.

-The first image Skaffold finds is busybox, however this image is not built from this project, so choose `None (image not built from these sources)`
+The first image Skaffold finds is busybox, however this image is not built from this project, so choose:
+`None (image not built from these sources)`

 ![Skaffold init Output1](img/skaffold-busybox.png)